hosackm/metacritic-playlist-gen/README.md

-# metacritic-playlist-gen
+# Metafy
-Metacritic Playlist Generator is a program that will create a Spotify playlist of albums that were highly rated on Metacritic.
+Metafy a program that will create a [Spotify playlist](https://open.spotify.com/playlist/65RYrUbKJgX0eJHBIZ14Fe?si=-TBJlxIFQtGiU0dT45Mxqw) of albums that were highly rated on Metacritic.
+It runs weekly on Monday mornings and generates a playlist based on the previous weeks best rated albums.

-## To use this script
+## Install
-You must set the following environment variables before running the script.
+To install the package run:

-    * MPGEN_CLIENT_ID (your spotify client id)
+    python3 -m virtualenv venv
-    * MPGEN_CLIENT_SECRET (your spotify client secret
+    . venv/bin/activate
-    * MPGEN_AUTH_TK (your spotify authentication token)
+    pip install .

-    * MPGEN_REF_TK (your spotify refresh token)
+To check that everything installed correctly you can run the unit tests:

-If you don't have these environment variables set correctly or you're not authorized to modify the playlist things won't work.
+    python setup.py pytest